TarunManagan/Arrays_Strings_C-/README.md

 --> STEP 3: Take their values from the user using getline() function --> STEP 4: Using '+' operator we can concatenate these strings cout<<"Concatenated string is: "<<str1 + str2;
---> STEP 5: Print the conactenated string
+--> STEP 5: Print the concatenated string
 --> STEP 6: STOP

 OUTPUT